JarateKing/Github-Markdown-Snippets/README.md

 ## Basic Formatting

-This section goes over Github flavored markdown, without any advanced use of html or the like.
-This is meant to quickly outline most of the [gfm spec](https://github.github.com/gfm/) with direct visual examples.
+This section goes over Github flavored markdown (sometimes abbreviated GFM), without any advanced use of html or the like.
+This is meant to quickly outline most of the [GFM spec](https://github.github.com/gfm/) with direct visual examples.

 ### Headers